Meats and Sausages

 French Sausages

 Although French is the prettiest language of them all, nevertheless, the names of French sausages may look confusing to many.
 In French both words “saucisson” and “saucisse” denote a sausage, however, each word is reserved for a sausage of a different physical size namely the diameter.
-The saucisson is bigger sausage than the saucisse, for example Saucisson de Foie and Saucisse de Foie is the liver sausage made to the same recipe, but saucisson is thicker.
+The saucisson is a bigger sausage than the saucisse, for example Saucisson de Foie and Saucisse de Foie is the liver sausage made to the same recipe, but saucisson is thicker.
 The meat that goes into “saucisse” may be ground with a smaller plate.
 The sausage often gets its name from the filler material or peculiar ingredient when added in substantial quantity, for example Boudin Noir Aux Noix (Blood Sausage with Nuts) or Boudin Noir à la Crème (Blood sausage with Cream).

 A typical “quatre épices” combination for 1 kg (2.2 lb) of sausage mix that is used in blood sausages, pates and jellies: